 In most instances, door trim does not wear out or require much repair since it is mostly decorative molding.
 The most common reason for replacing it is upgrading to a new style or a better quality material that changes its look.

-If your home has a garage, keep in mind that it also needs trim.
+If your home has a garage, keep in mind that it also needs a trim.
 This trim is made up of many different pieces, including the wrap and the exterior trim.
 The wrap and trim need to be made of the same material and should coordinate.
 The wrap gets a lot of wear because this is the piece of trim that comes in contact with the door, while the exterior trim covers the edges of the siding.
 Therefore, it is common to use something like a preservative-treated trim in this area because it holds up better to the wear of the door.
-Expect the cost to install garage door trim to come closer to $400, due to the complexity of the job.
+Expect the cost to install garage door trim to come closer to $350 to $600 due to the complexity of the job.

 This varies depending on the size of your door, but plan on at least 17 linear feet.
 To get more accurate measurements, measure the door and add ¼ inch to the side measurements and ½ to the top measurement.